LlorencCB/phis-docs-community/docs/ontologies.md

 ## OEEv

 The **Ontology of Experimental Events (OEEv)**, characterises  events that occur during an experiment, e.g.  dates of sowing, application of a given treatment, harvesting, measurements or sampling for -omic measurements, or any category of technical problem.
 The OEEv ontology contains **five** groups of events, namely *Facicility Management*, *Scientific Object Management*, *Phenology*, *Trouble* and *Displacement*.

 ### Facility Management

-The *Facility Management* refers to the set of actions related to the manage and maintenance infrastructure and supporting equipment.
+The *Facility Management* refers to the set of actions related to the management and maintenance infrastructure and supporting equipment.
 It describes events related to *servicing*, *maintenance* and *calibration* of *equipment* or *installations*.

 ![facility_management](img/oeev_facilitymanagement.png "facility_management")